Zone du titre et de la mention de responsabilité

 After his arrival in Canada, Mr. Kandra worked for different employers including Electrohome Limited but he also began to write and publish his work.
 Most of his fiction work was published under the pen name of Peter Klas.
 He is the author of two published novels (“Satan proti Bohmu”and “Svetlo pod halenou”), a collection of short stories (“Na strome života) and hundreds of individual short stories published in various almanacs, calendars and newspapers.
 He became one of the prolific prose writers among Slovak immigrant.

-L’udovít Kandra was also an author “on a political mission.”
-A determined activist, he used his talent as a great communicator to bring forth the horrors of the occupation of Slovakia and the hard life of Slovaks under communism.
+L’udovít Kandra was also an author “on a political mission” who used his writing to highlight the experiences of Slovak people under occupation and communism.
 He published hundreds of articles on these issues in newspapers such as Kanadský Slovák, Slovák v Amerike, Kalendar Kandaskej Slovenskej Ligy, Slovenská Obrana and other Slovak periodicals abroad.
 In addition to his prose and poetry, L’udovit Kandra maintained an exchange of correspondence with members of the Slovak intelligentsia abroad, among others, Imrich Kružliak (pseudonym: Marian Žiar), Ernest Žatko (pseudonym: Ján E. Bor), Ignác Zelenka (Eugen Vesnin) and Michal Lošonsky (pseudonym: Michal Želiar).

 Throughout his writing career, Mr. Kandra was also involved as a lobbyist and political activist in a number of nationalist organizations.
 Of particular significance were his extensive work and significant influence as vice-president and president of the Slovak National Council Abroad (Slovenská Národná Rada v Zahraniči.
 SNRvZ).